 Note: The table of default policies for various security levels.

-Click on The table of default policies for various security levels to see the traffic blocked status for each setting.
+Click on The table of default policies for various security levels to see the traffic blocked status for each setting that pre-set in default.

 The higher the security level is, the more traffic blocked for the service is.